-Conjunctivitis or more commonly known as Pink Eye happens when the conjunctiva is irritated in one’s eyeball and is often caused by an infection or other allergies.
+Conjunctivitis, more commonly known as Pink Eye, happens when the conjunctiva is irritated in one’s eyeball.
+Often, this can be caused by an infection or other allergies.
 When your eyes appear red and inflamed, they’re more than likely going to be accompanied by a yellowy, sticky discharge.
-You can have conjunctivitis in one or both of your eyes, and it’s very easily spread from person to person.
-Most cases are frequently seen in kids 12-15, around the Junior High mark.
+You can have conjunctivitis in one or both of your eyes and can very easily spread from person to person.
+Most cases are in kids between 12-15, around the Junior High mark.

-It affects two main parts of the eye, the conjunctiva, and the cornea.
-The conjunctiva is the clear tissue that we cannot see, that covers the white part of your eye and the insides of your eyelids.
-The cornea is the dome-shaped opening or window in front of your eye, which is how the light gets filtered in and out.
+It affects two main parts of the eye, the conjunctiva and the cornea.
+The conjunctiva is the clear tissue that we cannot see that covers the white part of your eye and the insides of your eyelids.
+The cornea is the dome-shaped opening or window in front of your eye.
+It allows how the light gets filtered in and out.

 How is it caused?